SalesforceCommerceCloud/pwa-kit/CONTRIBUTING.md

-## Contributing
+# Contributing to PWA Kit

-To contribute to PWA KIT, follow the guidelines below.
-This helps us address your pull request in a more timely manner.
+To contribute to PWA Kit, follow the guidelines below.
+This helps us address your contributions in a more timely manner.